 At the TOKY Blog, I offer five key take-aways from attending the National Museum Publishing Seminar last June.

-Iteration in public is a principle of nearly all good product design; you release a version, then see how people use it, then revise and release again.
+Really like this post: Iteration in public is a principle of nearly all good product design; you release a version, then see how people use it, then revise and release again.
 With tangible products (hardware, furniture, appliances, etc.), that release cycle is long, just as with books.
-But when the product is weightless, the time between one release and the next can be reduced from months or years to days or even hours.
-The faster the release cycle, the more opportunities for revision—and, often, the better the product itself.
+But when the …

-As the consumer Web has matured, readers have become minipublishers, using social media platforms to share information they think will entertain and enlighten their friends.
-No longer is it just about so-called sticky content that keeps readers around, or even clicky content that causes them to hit a link; it’s also about serving up content that is spreadable.
+From this NYT look at the evolving Buzzfeed: As the consumer Web has matured, readers have become minipublishers, using social media platforms to share information they think will entertain and enlighten their friends.
+No longer is it just about so-called sticky content that keeps readers around, or …